waifuvault/waifuVault-csharp-api/README.md

 ## Usage

-This API contains 4 interactions:
+This API contains 5 interactions:

 1. Upload File
 2. Get File Info
+3. Update File Info
-3. Delete File
+4. Delete File
-4. Get File
+5. Get File

 The package is namespaced to `Waifuvault`, so to import it, simply: